ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/11-create-containerized-app/image-6.png" alt="linearly separable data">

-Here a couple of nifty tricks related to Docker.
+Here are a couple of nifty tricks related to Docker.
 To see the Docker containers that are currently running, type:

 ```bash
 docker ps